Top 8 Western-Style Breakfast Spots for Early Risers in/around Kraton/Yogyakarta

 A selection of villages, each with their own character, Kraton is a great place to experience Javanese hospitality in Yogyakarta

 It’s easy to get to Kraton from Yogyakarta’s main train station using Trans Jogja-operated buses (more on that below).
-And for those wanting to visit Borobudur, the convenient DAMRI bus departs just north of the city wall (from the bus stop outside the Central Bank building opposite the Vredeburg).
+And for those wanting to visit Borobudur, the convenient direct bus departs just north of the city wall (from the bus stop outside the Central Bank building opposite the Vredeburg).

-Subscription Form - Sustainable Travel Checklist
+Subscription Form - Responsible Travel Checklist

-Download your Sustainable Travel Checklist and show the world you care
+Download your Responsible Travel Checklist and show the world you care

 As travellers, we should all be aware of our travel behaviour and its environmental, economic and social impact; and make conscious decisions about it.
 Too often, we hear negative stories in the media about tourists behaving badly.

-Here is your chance to tick some boxes and check out what it really takes to travel with a sustainable mindset.
+Here is your chance to tick some boxes and check out what it really takes to travel with a responsible mindset.

 Top 8 Places for Western-style early Breakfast in/around Kraton/Yogyakarta